-Founded in 2016, drag&bot is a web-based software company providing easy robots programming of industrial robots.
+Founded in 2016, drag&bot is a web-based software company providing easy robot programming of industrial robots.
 This young company allows users to program industrial robots without the need for a qualified developer to program the robots.
-Its graphical user interface allows inexperienced users to drag-and-drop robot program sequences from various reusable blocks and modules.
-Recently, drag&bot concluded a Seed funding round led by Austrian venture capitalist, Speedinvest Industry.
+Its graphical user interface enables inexperienced users to drag-and-drop robot program sequences from various reusable blocks and modules.
+Recently, drag&bot concluded a Seed funding round led by the Austrian venture capitalist, Speedinvest Industry.

-Drive.ai is a Silicon Valley startup that launched a self-driving van service to residents between various points in a place, covering offices, restaurants and sporting events.
-It launched its first autonomous pilot program in Frisco, Texas in July 2018 with four highlighter-orange Nissan NV200s and later expanded to a second town in Arlington.
+Drive.ai is a Silicon Valley startup that launched a self-driving van service to residents between various points in a place, covering offices, restaurants, and sporting events.
+It launched its first autonomous pilot program in Frisco, Texas on July 2018 with four highlighter-orange Nissan NV200s and later expanded to the next town in Arlington.
 Founded by former laboratory mates from Stanford University’s Artificial Intelligence Lab, this Mountain View startup has collected dozens of investors along the way, including Northern Light Venture Capital and Hof Capital.

-Flirtey is a startup based in Nevada that produces completely autonomous drones to quickly supply life-saving equipments and supplies.
+Flirtey is a startup based in Nevada that produces completely autonomous drones to supply life-saving equipment and supplies quickly.
 In 2013, Flirtey was established as the first US-approved drone delivery company to launch the first commercial drone delivery service and raised $16.2 million in 5 rounds of funding.
-The company generates $3.2 million per year to compete with Skycatch, Parrot Drones and 3D Robotics.
+The company generates $3.2 million per year to compete with Skycatch, Parrot Drones, and 3D Robotics.
 It started working with NASA, Remote Area Medical, New Zealand Land Search & Rescue, and the University of Medicine of Johns Hopkins to supply medicine to rural health clinics and consumer home e-commerce products.
 Domino Pizza and 7-Eleven have partnered with Flirtey for the supply of food and other consumer products.

 6. Kassow Robots

-Denmark based startup Kassow Robots develops lightweight 7-DOF cobot arms with built-in force torque sensors to detect impact and abnormal forces and stop the robots when they’re overloaded.
+Denmark based startup Kassow Robots develops lightweight 7-DOF cobot arms with built-in force-torque sensors to detect impact and abnormal forces and stop the robots when they’re overloaded.
 Co-founded in 2014 by Kristian Kassow, former co-founder of Universal Robots, the company claims its tablet-like user interface can be operated by any staff member after a basic introduction.
-Kassow Robots offers the KR810 (850mm reach, 10kg payload), KR1205 (1200mm reach, 5kg payload) and KR1805 (1800mm reach, 5kg payload).
+Kassow Robots offers the KR810 (850mm reach, 10kg payload), KR1205 (1200mm range, 5kg payload) and KR1805 (1800mm reach, 5kg payload).

 San Francisco-based Marble is a startup that builds energy-efficient food supply robots.
 Combined with advanced 3D cartography and artificial intelligence, the bots use LIDAR to navigate the streets and provide higher capacity than most other robots.
 In 2017, Marble partnered with Eat 24 to launch San Francisco.
 In 2018, Marble concluded the $10 million fund round with plans to expand its food, retail, pharmaceutical, and beyond food supply logistics technology.